LisaHollaus/Simple-CRUD-webpage/Readme.txt

 Webtech Node js Project:

-This is a group project, a crud webpage with 5 different views:
+This is a group project by Alexander Berger, Maximilian Knapp, Christian Hummel and Lisa-Maria Hollaus A crud webpage with 5 different views:

 Home: